NightmareXIV/NightmareXIV.github.io/index.md

 - Implementing a feature in one of the NightmareXIV plugins;
 - Modification of an existing plugin (if it's license allows it).

-Read more about additional services here.
+<a href="/docs/additional.html">Read more about additional services here.</a>

 ## Commercial use
 Normally, you cannot use commissioned work commercially.
 This means:
 - Directly or indirectly sell the plugin itself for real money;
 - Using the plugin to earn real money.

-However, a commercial license is available.
-Read more about the commercial license here.
+However, a commercial agreement is available. <a href="/docs/commercial.html">Read more about the commercial agreement here.</a>